rticommunity/rticonnextdds-examples/examples/routing_service_shapes_processor/cpp/README.rst

 Aggregation
 -----------

 #.
-Run one instance of |SP| on domain 0.
+Run one instance of |SD| on domain 0.
 This will be the publisher application.
    Publish a blue squares and blue circles.

 #.
-Run the other instance of |SP| on domain 1.
+Run the other instance of |SD| on domain 1.
 This will be the subscriber
    application.
    Subscribe to squares, circles and triangles and observe how no data is received.